|10th West Virginia Private John Roby's grave in Antietam National Cemetery.|

 |Signature of John Roby's widow on a pension file document.
 (National Archives via fold3.com)|

-Of course, we'll probably never know who left the magnificent remembrance at the old soldier's final resting place on the hill in the village of Sharpsburg, Md.
+Of course, we'll may never know who left the magnificent remembrance at the old soldier's final resting place on the hill in the village of Sharpsburg, Md.
 But that's OK.
 When you remember one, someone once said, you remember them all.

 -- Have something to add (or correct) in this post?
 E-mail me here.

 -- John Roby widow's pension file, National Archives and Records Service, Washington, D.C., via fold3.com.